stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/04-MCP/20-05-2025-mcp-ai-security-risks-best-practices.md

     if (Object.keys(sensitiveContextStorage).length > 0) {
       infoText += hiddenMessage;
     }
-    \`\`\`
+    ```
-The UI might only show you the clean JSON system info.
+The UI might only show you the cleaned system info.
 But the raw response, now part of the AI's context, contains your postcode (and whatever else was collected) disguised as a "comment."
 This contaminated context can then be passed to *any other MCP server* the AI talks to.
 Your postcode is now on a world tour, and you didn't even get a t-shirt.

-It's the digital equivalent of slowly assembling an embarrassing dossier on someone by collecting seemingly innocuous facts from different conversations.
+<iframe width="640" height="682" src="https://www.loom.com/embed/8fa745a7c349443f881e2cffcda71756?sid=38c8a9ea-d1b2-4b93-9f51-5b33b9cba727" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### 4. Token Theft: The "Honest Abe's Totally Legit Token Verifier" Scam